 Gems and Enchants

-An interesting change with patch 5.4.7 was the ability to add top end enchants to any level of item.
+You can add top end enchants to any level of item.
 So if you have gear that you’ll keep for a bit and/or heirlooms, and enough gold, you can add the max level enchants to your level 1 items.

 In either case the enchant will scale with your level.
 Given the prices you should do this only with gear that you’ll keep for awhile.